LoginRadius/engineering-portal/content/istio-service-mesh/index.md

 ---

-This post will give a high-level introduction to Istio and its related concepts and terminologies.

 # What is Istio?

 Istio is an Open Source service mesh (developed in partnership between teams from Google, IBM, and Lyft), providing a dedicated infrastructure layer for creating service-to-service communication that is safe, fast, and reliable.
 Having such a fanatical communication layer can provide various advantages, like providing observability into communications, providing secure connections, or automating retries and backoff for failed requests.